 There are several species of earwig in Michigan, but the most common is the European earwig, Forficula auricularia, a non-native species (I hesitate to name the other another exotic earwig found here, for fear of the Google traffic it will bring me, but, what the hell — it’s Labia minor).
 European earwigs were introduced into North America around 1912, and they are now pretty ubiquitous in gardens and just about any other humid, mulchy place across the eastern U.S. Their nastiest habit in my garden is rose petal munching.
 All in all, pretty benign.

-The Michigan earwig fact sheet notes: “European earwigs can be kept in captivity with a minimum of care.
+An old Michigan earwig fact sheet noted: “European earwigs can be kept in captivity with a minimum of care.
 Although few people are fond of earwigs, they can be interesting to watch and easy to care for.”
 In the interest of full disclosure, the author of this page is a good friend of mine, and as such is pretty offbeat.
 Still, I didn’t think he was so strange as to recommend earwig husbandry.

 Turns out that observing earwig family life, while not gripping, is at least a mildly intriguing.
 Females clean, rearrange, and defend their eggs.
 For a short period, she will also bring food to the young nymphs, or regurgitate food for them.
 These behaviors are fairly unusual in a non-social insect.